The Final Few Moments

 “She might never live with us again.”

 Silent tears pooled in Sasha’s eyes.
 He put his arms around her, but she didn’t melt into him for affection and support.
-And in truth, he felt the same way: Erin was gone, a new era was upon them.
+And in truth, he felt the same way: Erin was gone.

 “She’s only three hours away,” he pointed out.
 “We can visit her anytime we want.”

 “Tomorrow?”
-Sasha sniffed, wiping at her cheeks with the back of her hand.
-Even in pain, she was lovely.
-The breathtaking sadness in her eyes, the fragile expression that could crumble at any moment—she exuded a compelling, haunting beauty that had captivated him the day he met her, and was still there today.
+Sasha wiped her cheeks with the back of her hand.
+In pain, she was lovely and vulnerable.
+The sadness in her eyes, the expression that could crumble at any moment—she exuded a beauty and grace that had captivated him the day he met her, and was still there today.

 For the first time in a long time, Robert’s night-owl wife went to bed early.
 When Robert went upstairs to look for her she was asleep.
 He consoled himself with a second drink and he sat on the patio listening to the sharp chirp of crickets and the vibrating percussion of katydids.